oneseedfruit/UTMSPACE_2018-2019-sem2_SCSJ1013_Programming_Techniques_I/assignment_02/README.md

 // Input & Output 1
 //
 // Input
-// Enter a temperature in degrees Farenheit: 32
+// Enter a temperature in degrees Fahrenheit: 32
 //
 // Output
-// 32.00 degrees Farenheit is 0.00 degrees Celcius.
+// 32.00 degrees Fahrenheit is 0.00 degrees Celcius.

 // Input & Output 2
 //
 // Input
-// Enter a temperature in degrees Farenheit: 5
+// Enter a temperature in degrees Fahrenheit: 5
 //
 // Output
-// 5.00 degrees Farenheit is -15.00 degrees Celcius.
+// 5.00 degrees Fahrenheit is -15.00 degrees Celcius.

 // Input & Output 3
 //
 // Input
-// Enter a temperature in degrees Farenheit: 99
+// Enter a temperature in degrees Fahrenheit: 99
 //
 // Output
-// 99.00 degrees Farenheit is 37.22 degrees Celcius.
+// 99.00 degrees Fahrenheit is 37.22 degrees Celcius.
 ```